infinitegriduu/pAI-token/README.md

 - Trezor
 - Trust Wallet
 - imToken
-- Any wallet supporting ERC20
+- And any ERC20-supporting wallet

 **Q14: How to view mining statistics?**
-A: Can be viewed through:
+A: View in multiple ways:

-1. Calling the contract's `getMiningStats()` method
+1. Call the contract's `getMiningStats()` method
-2. Using block explorers (such as Etherscan)
+2. Use block explorers (such as Etherscan)
-3. Using community-developed mining monitoring tools
+3. Use community-developed mining monitoring tools

 ### Economic Model

-**Q15: Why choose 49% initial allocation?**
+**Q15: Why choose 66.67% initial allocation?**
-A: To balance liquidity and decentralization:
+A: Balances liquidity and decentralization:

-- 49% ensures liquidity at project launch
+- 66.67% ensures project launch liquidity
-- 51% through mining ensures decentralization
+- 33.33% ensures decentralization through mining
-- This is a carefully designed golden ratio
+- Carefully designed ratio

-**Q16: How will the 49M pAI initial allocation be used?**
+**Q16: How is the 100M pAI initial allocation used?**
 A:

 - DEX liquidity pools